Life after gastric bypass surgery will be different. The alterations to your digestive tract require a new bariatric diet.

 The Effect Of Caffeine On Your Body

-Caffeine can have a small diuretic effect when consuming in excess.
+Caffeine can have a small diuretic effect when consumed in excess.
 This would be around 500-600mg of caffeine.
 If it's only a concern when consumed in excess, why can't bariatric patients drink coffee in small amounts?

 Post-operatively, your body is going through a number of changes.
 You will want to do what you can to promote healing and keep up on your nutrition.
 Caffeine can be an irritant.
 Since coffee is acidic, this can cause a delay in the healing of your stomach lining.
 Not only will this delay healing, but the irritation can lead to digestive problems like diarrhea, acid reflux after bariatric surgery, and ulcers.
 This makes the absorption of nutrients more difficult for your body.

 Another aspect is that bariatric patients are at a very high risk for dehydration.
 It becomes difficult to consume anything initially following bariatric surgery, even sips of water.
 That being said, anything you consume should have a focus on keeping you hydrated, reaching protein goals and providing vitamins and minerals.

 If you become dehydrated after your gastric bypass surgery, you are more likely to develop kidney stones and end up in the hospital.